LBHackney-IT/discretionary-business-grants/README.md

 - Then you probably need to add it to Systems Manager
   - Go to AWS Systems Manager Quick Setup
   - Client "Edit all"
-  - Scroll to bottom and select "CChoose all instances in the current AWS account and Region"
+  - Scroll to bottom and select "Choose all instances in the current AWS account and Region"
   - Click "Reset" and wait for the magic to happen
 - Configure the instance
   - Start a new session via Systems Manager > Session Manager